numkem/msgscript/README.md

 ```

 This command adds the `pushover.lua` script from the `examples` directory, associating it with the subject `funcs.pushover` and the name `pushover`.

+The `-subject` and `-name` flags are optional.
+If they are not provided, they will be read through the headers contained in the file.

 ## Writing Lua Scripts